tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 ![qgis](../../../assets/images/GIS/earhprojections.jpg)

 In the world of GIS, projection systems are represented by a **EPSG** number, and choose the right projection system is critical to our following tasks.
-By default, DEMs use **EPSG:4269**, which is a Mercator projection that causes heavy distortions.
-In our case, Manhattan's street grid, under this projection system, is no longer rectangular but becomes a parallelogram.
+DEMs use many different projection systems, for this 1-meter resolution data, it uses **EPSG:26918** whereas the 1/9 arc-second resolution data, it uses **EPSG:4269**, which is a Mercator projection that causes heavy distortions.
+So depends on what data source you are using, you have to be aware of the projection system it uses.

 ![qgis](../../../assets/images/GIS/compare-mercator-utm-wgs-projections.jpg)